alexkademan/alexkademan.github.io/README.md

-# alexkademan.github.io
+# my-blog
-My personal website.
-Built with Jekyll.
-The build is currently sitting in a different repo, titled my-blog.
+Jekyll build of a website to be used as my personal website.